Global-Development-and-Politics-of-Data/Chapter8_Gender/README.md

   * This is the replication for conducting the data analysis and output which the data visualization in section 3 is based on.

 ## Ranking Analysis
+Section 3 contains a data visualization based on data from the Gender Development Index (GDI) and Gender Inequality Index (GII).
+This folder contains a replication file for cleaning the raw data that the data visualization in section 3 is based on, a replication file that recreates the data visualization, and the cleaned data that makes up the data visualization in section 3.
+* "RankingAnalysisCleaning.Rmd"
+  * This is the replication file for cleaning the raw data that the visualization in section 3 is based on.
+* "RankingAnalysisGraph.Rmd"
+  * This is replication file for recreating the data visualization in section 3.
+* "RankingAnalysis_clean.csv"
+  * This is the cleaned data that the data visualization in section 3 is based on.
+Using this data file and the replication file, users can recreate the data visualization in section 3.

+# Graphs
+This folder contains .png files of the data visualizations included in the chapter and data module.

+# Writeups
+This folder contains other files, like the chapter and data module workflows.